Blood Type and WinRho

-GDM is said to occur in 2-3% of women, but testing is not considered very reliable.
-Of the mothers who test positive, 70% will have babies weighing less than 9 pounds even with no treatment.
-Also, the majority of babies weighing more than 9 pounds are born to mothers with normal blood sugars.
-Research has shown that women with diagnosed GDM – whether or not they receive treatment – have an increased risk of cesarean section without any demonstrated improvement in outcome for mom or baby.
+GDM is said to occur in 2-3% of pregnant people, but testing is not considered very reliable.
+Of the people who test positive, 70% will have babies weighing less than 9 pounds even with no treatment.
+Also, the majority of babies weighing more than 9 pounds are born to people with normal blood sugars.
+Research has shown that people with diagnosed GDM – whether or not they receive treatment – have an increased risk of cesarean section without any demonstrated improvement in outcome for the birthing person or baby.

 Of note: if you test negative, this does not mean that you are free to eat lots of sugar and forget about good nutrition!
-Even if you are not diabetic, you can still grow an overly large baby by eating a diet full of refined sugars and highly processed food.
+Even if you are not diabetic, you can still grow a larger baby by eating a diet full of refined sugars and highly processed food.

 What are my options for treatment?

 If you are diagnosed with GDM, treatment centres on making lifestyle changes – modifying your diet and changing/increasing your exercise habits.
 To help you with this, your midwife will refer you to the Diabetic Clinic.

 Counseling at the Diabetic Clinic will include information about how to maintain a Low Glycemic Index diet, and use exercise to keep your blood sugars low.
 You will be asked to record daily blood sugars for a number of days.
 Follow-up will depend on the results of these blood sugars – if they are within normal limits, then you likely won’t need further follow-up; or you may need a few adjustments to your regime; your midwife will continue to be your care provider.